24. Feburary 2020 | Smiltenē, Latvia

 - Presentation by A. Reinholz, BTB Berlin

 - RELaTED project webinar organised with Covenant of Mayors Office.
-During this webinar you will learn about EU’s heating & cooling decarbonisation policies, discover how the ultra-low temperature district heating concept may contribute to mainstreaming renewable energy in the heating sector and how it is being currently tested in Tartu, Estonia.
+This webinar informed about EU’s heating & cooling decarbonisation policies, how the ultra-low temperature district heating concept may contribute to mainstreaming renewable energy in the heating sector and how it is being currently tested in Tartu, Estonia.

 - Study visit to a technology park and a heat plant.

-- The 6th EU Energy Day will showcase some of the initiatives launched to support a clean energy transition in the EU and beyond and advertise the progress already made towards delivering on the EU’s commitments, including with the 2030 targets and Clean Energy Package.
+- The 6th EU Energy Day showcased some of the initiatives launched to support a clean energy transition in the EU and beyond and advertised the progress already made towards delivering on the EU’s commitments, including with the 2030 targets and Clean Energy Package.

-- This workshop aims at showcasing ambitious plans implemented by cities, to present the Covenant of Mayors framework, its activities, and what it has to offer to Finnish local governments.
+- This workshop aimed at showcasing ambitious plans implemented by cities, to present the Covenant of Mayors framework, its activities, and what it has to offer to Finnish local governments.

-- The event shares the current information and knowledge on energy production, distribution and sharing as well as energy storage.
+- The event shared the current information and knowledge on energy production, distribution and sharing as well as energy storage.

 - The central event for industry professionals in the Baltic States.

-- Topics to be discussed are more energy efficient systems and new smart energy buildings both using innovative heating technologies (e.g. low-temperature district heating systems) and energy management systems.
-In this context, the Interreg projects Act Now! and LowTEMP will be presented.
+- Topics discussed were more energy efficient systems and new smart energy buildings both using innovative heating technologies (e.g. low-temperature district heating systems) and energy management systems.
+In this context, the Interreg projects Act Now! and LowTEMP were presented.

-- The International Bioenergy Days are a two-day event consisting of a Bioenergy seminar in Seinäjoki and a Bioenergy field trip day.
-The topics of the event are bioenergy use and production and the heat entrepreneurship business model.
-Great emphasis is also placed on the development of new bioenergy-related project ideas and networking.
+- The International Bioenergy Days were a two-day event consisting of a Bioenergy seminar in Seinäjoki and a Bioenergy field trip day.
+The topics of the event were bioenergy use and production and the heat entrepreneurship business model.
+Great emphasis was also placed on the development of new bioenergy-related project ideas and networking.